Capitains/flask-capitains-nemo/docs/Nemo.chunker.rst

 .. topic:: User story

-    A user browse available texts and select a text.
+    A user browses available texts and select a text.
 He does not want a specific passages.
 Nemo proposes a list of passages based on the structure of the text.

-    *Example*: The Epigrams of Martial are a group of many book, containing each hundredth of poems, which are themselves composed by up to 50 lines.
-The use would preferably be proposed the poem as the minimal citation scheme than each lines.
+    *Example*: The Epigrams of Martial are a group of many books, each containing hundreds of poems, which are themselves composed of up to 50 lines.
+The use would preferably be proposed the poem as the minimal citation scheme for browsing, rather than each line.

 To propose passages to the user, Capitains Nemo uses a chunker function which will group, if needed, references together.
 The function is called upon returning the list of references to the view.
 The function should always return a list of references, and not full urn, with a human readable version of it, which can be the same.

 Defining a chunker in your Nemo implementation instance
 #######################################################

 The Nemo class accepts a chunker named argument that should be a dictionary where values are chunker functions.
 This dictionary should at least contain one key named "default".
 Any other key should represents a URN and will override the default function if the requested version has the given urn.

 .. code-block:: python